Get your facts right: Italy, U.S. come bottom in modern life survey

 By contrast, majority-Christian countries tend to underestimate how many people count themselves as Christian.

-The ramifications of widespread ignorance about basic measures of what is happening in society are unclear but they could potentially influence behaviour and undermine rational political debate.
+The ramifications of widespread ignorance about basic measures of what is happening in society are unclear but they could potentially influence behavior and undermine rational political debate.

 If, as the survey found, people routinely underestimate the proportion of the population that votes in elections, there may be a persistent downward drift in voter turnout.